STAT545-UBC-hw-2019-20/stat545-hw-mksm1228/hw05/README.md

 # **STAT545A Homework Assignment 05 README**

 This final assignment was due on Oct 17, 2019 at 23:59.
-It currently contains the .rmd file, .png files, and this README.md file.
+It currently contains the .rmd file, .png files, the .csv files for the Input and Output exercise, and this README.md file.
 Please [click here](https://stat545-ubc-hw-2019-20.github.io/stat545-hw-mksm1228/hw05/hw05-factor.html) for the html version of the homework assignment.

 The goals for this assignment were to: